-1. A Public Spaces Protection Order each for Parks and for Sports Grounds were signed and sealed on 29th January 2019 for a period of three years and extended with amendments for a further three years in January 2022.
-During September members of the public and Town and Parish Councils were encouraged to comment on the extension of the PSPOs for a further three years.

-- 2. The general comments from the public are attached as Appendix 1.
+- A Public Spaces Protection Order each for Parks and for Sports Grounds were signed and sealed on 29 January 2019 for a period of three years and extended with amendments for a further three years in January 2022.
+During September members of the public and town and parish councils were encouraged to comment on the extension of the PSPOs for a further three years. - 2.
+The general comments from the public are attached as Appendix 1.
 Some of the general comments assume the restrictions are new rather than a time extension of what is already in place.
-Several responses relate to either the way the PSPOs have been enforced in the past or a perceived lack of enforcement currently. - 3.
+Several responses relate to either the way the PSPOs have been enforced in the past or a perceived lack of enforcement currently.

+- 3. As a result of the consultation with town and parish councils, Colne Town Council proposes the land at the CYAG Youth Centre (dogs on lead) is included in the Parks PSPO including all the prohibitions in Schedule 2. - 4.
+Colne Town Council also suggested the Nelson and Colne College playing fields in Barrowford Road be included.
+However, the College has declined the offer. - 5.
 The intention of the PSPOs and their extension is to continue to strike a balance between the needs of groups; families and individuals using the sports grounds for recreation and leisure and those using them as public open space; in particular dog walkers.
-Only where there is alternative provision or where there is a clear safety need do the PSPOs ban dogs altogether. - 4.
-The current PSPOs and the draft extension Orders are attached.
+Only where there is alternative provision or where there is a clear safety need do the PSPOs ban dogs altogether. - 6.
+The current PSPOs and the draft extension orders are attached.